 Higher Education Leadership Institute Pty Ltd trading as Higher Education Leadership Institute (HELI) is a proprietary company established under the Corporations Act 2001.
-HELI is registered as a Higher Education Provider under the Tertiary Education Quality and Standards Act 2011 [Registration #: PRV14266].
+HELI is registered as a Higher Education Provider under the Tertiary Education Quality and Standards Act 2011 [Provider registration #: PRV14266].

 Information about HELI’s financial well-being is contained in the Statement of Financial Standing.